yeatscircle/myTransformers/examples/pytorch/object-detection/README.md

 import torch

 from PIL import Image
-from transformers import AutoImageProcessor, AutoModelForObjectDetection
+from myTransformers import AutoImageProcessor, AutoModelForObjectDetection

 # Name of repo on the hub or path to a local folder
 model_name = "qubvel-hf/detr-resnet-50-finetuned-10k-cppe5"